-Michael James Fox (born 1981 in Bogotá, Colombia) is a visual artist living in London.
+Michael James Fox (born 1981 in Bogotá, Colombia) is a visual artist living in New York.
 He is drawn to color and concerned with materiality and the ways in which things are contained, separated, and protected.
 Inspired by painting and sculpture, and with abstraction at the heart of his practice, Fox's work transforms the functional and quotidian into something intangible, intimate and dreamlike.
 His photographs both document and reimagine the objects that preoccupy him.
 In 2017 he debuted his first book 'PLASTICS' which is now part of the V&A permanent collection.

 In what ways does nature inspire or inform your work?